nrth3rnlb/picard-plugin-shelves/README.md

 # Shelves Plugin for MusicBrainz Picard

-The **Shelves** plugin adds virtual shelf management to [MusicBrainz Picard](https://picard.musicbrainz.org/), allowing you to organise your music files by top-level folders (shelves) in your music library.
+The **Shelves** plugin adds virtual shelf management to [MusicBrainz Picard](https://picard.musicbrainz.org/), allowing you to organize your music files by top-level folders (shelves) in your music library.

 Think of your music library as a physical library with different shelves — one for your standard collection, one for incoming/unprocessed music, one for Christmas music, etc.